 Dr Matthew Dorman

-Matthew is a Staff Scientist at the Sanger Institute.
+Matthew is a Staff Scientist within the Parasites and Microbes Programme at the Sanger Institute.

-His job is to manage scientific research and operations for the Thomson faculty group, focusing principally on strategically-important experimental science, and to ensure the delivery of large grant-funded international research projects.
-He also conducts experiments with high-risk bacterial pathogens at Containment Levels 2 and 3, trains staff to work safely in these environments, and contributes to methodological research and development within the team and the wider Institute.
+His job is to provide scientific expertise and support to the PaM Operations Team, to oversee laboratory experiments and their transition between groups and laboratories, and to provide direct managerial support to the Head of Programme.
+He also ensures the delivery of certain key grant-funded international research projects.
+He conducts experiments with high-risk bacterial pathogens at Containment Levels 2 and 3, trains staff to work safely in these environments, and contributes to methodological research and development within the team and the wider Institute.

 Matt is also a Lecturer and Official Fellow in Biology at Churchill College, Cambridge, having previously held a Junior Research Fellowship between Sanger and the College.
 There, he supervises first-year Biology undergraduates, mentors undergraduate and postgraduate students, and participates in the undergraduate admissions process.
+As the Dean of the College, he is responsible for student discipline.
 He has a particular interest in ensuring that undergraduates have opportunities to obtain real-world research experience.

 College Lecturer and Official Fellow (Title A); Churchill College, Cambridge